Key takeaways

 RELATED: Qsymia vs. phentermine

 Other common alternatives include Contrave (naltrexone/bupropion), Xenical (orlistat), and, for people with Type 2 diabetes, metformin or Ozempic, which may be more likely to be covered by insurance.
-Your healthcare provider can help you determine which might be viable for you.
+Your healthcare provider can help decide which option makes sense for you.

 Compare prices

-Drug prices are the product of multiple variables, and that includes the specific pharmacy and location.
+Drug prices are the product of multiple variables, including the specific pharmacy and location.
 So it might be worth the time to check with multiple local pharmacies to see what your out-of-pocket cost might be.
 The SingleCare website and app make it easy to compare prices at local pharmacies.
-If you find a lower price at a pharmacy other than the one your prescription was sent to, pharmacy staff can easily transfer it so you can save.
+If you find a lower price at a pharmacy other than the one your prescription was sent to, pharmacy staff can easily transfer it to the pharmacy of your choice so you can save.

 Weight Loss Coupons & Resources